heyyakash/hammer/README.md

 # Future Plans
 1. Add load-testing for POST, UPDATE routes as well (Currently only supporting GET request)

+# Contributing
+This project has an MIT license, so feel free to contribute

 Now you're ready to swing the Hammer and unleash the power of load testing! 💪🚀